 2. Lower the thermostat, fall asleep faster.

-Warm and cozy may sounds ideal, but 79% of people say cooler temps are where it’s at for better sleep, according to a recent survey by the National Sleep Foundation.
+Warm and cozy may sound ideal, but 79% of people say cooler temps are where it’s at for better sleep, according to a recent survey by the National Sleep Foundation.
 So where should you set your digital dial?
 Experts recommend between 60 and 67 degrees Fahrenheit (about 10 degrees colder than most homes are set).
-The reason lower is better: Your body temperature naturally dips a few degrees at night to slow you down for sleep; a cooler room may trigger the same get-ready-for-bed signals in your brain.
+The reason lower is better: Your body temperature naturally dips a few degrees at night to slow you down for sleep, and a cooler room may trigger the same get-ready-for-bed signals in your brain.

 3. Stay asleep with white noise.